 Christine A. Iacobuzio-Donahue, MD, PhD

-Associate Director for Translational Research, David M. Rubenstein Center for Pancreatic Cancer Research
+Director of Genomics Research, David M. Rubenstein Center for Pancreatic Cancer Research

 Research FocusPhysician-scientist Christine Iacobuzio-Donahue studies the genomics and cell biology of pancreatic and other solid tumors as it relates to subclonal evolution, tumor progression, and metastasis.